 If you like history the traditional fishing village of Footdee is located at the end of the beach.
 The idiosyncratic outhouses are colourful and quirky, great for a stroll.
 There’s also a playpark at the Footdee end of Aberdeen beach.

-5 Get Nautical – the city’s modern Maritime Museum tells the story of Aberdeen’s links with the sea.
+FREE – The city’s modern Maritime Museum tells the story of Aberdeen’s links with the sea.
 From whaling, to the fastest clipper on earth, to fishing and the cutting edge oil industry this museum, over four floors, covers it all.

 Little history buffs can visit the Gordon Highlanders Museum to uncover the history of one of the nation’s finest regiments.
-Or the Tolbooth Museum tells the story of crime and punishment – from witch persecution to the kidnap and export of children in the 18th century.
+Or the FREE Tolbooth Museum tells the story of crime and punishment – from witch persecution to the kidnap and export of children in the 18th century.
 There’s harrowing stories behind these cell walls.

-If you like what you read then don’t miss a post, enter your email address in the ‘Follow’ box then click ‘Follow’ or join the conversation on Facebook, twitter, pinterest and instagram at Tots2Travel.
+If you liked ‘Things to Do in Aberdeen with Kids’ then don’t miss a post, we’d love you to subscribe here.
+Or join the conversation on Facebook, twitter, pinterest and instagram at Scots2Travel.
 For any queries or opportunities please email firstname.lastname@example.org.
-All photos copyright of Tots2Travel.
+All photos copyright of Scots2Travel.